-Amtrak will restore daily long-distance train service with federal relief funds
+Amtrak to restore daily long-distance train service with federal relief funds

 Amtrak service was significantly reduced at the onset of the pandemic, with more severe cuts in place at the beginning of the fiscal year on Oct.
 1.

-The cuts to long-distance daily service were criticized by rail advocates and members of Congress, who said it was wrong to reduce service to communities across the country that rely on train service.
+The cuts to long-distance daily service were criticized by rail advocates and members of Congress, who said it was wrong to reduce service to communities across the country that rely on trains.
 Rail passenger advocates pressured Amtrak and congressional leaders to make restoring long-distance trips a priority.

 “This is a real win for America’s passengers and for the hundreds of communities served by Amtrak’s long-distance trains — communities which suffered economic pain when they lost their service,” said Jim Mathews, president and chief executive of the Rail Passengers Association.